Osek (Rokycany District): Sights

 The main landmark of Osek is the Church of the Assumption of the Virgin Mary.
 Its Gothic presbytary dates from the mid-14th century.
 The nave was built in the Baroque style in 1707 by the architect Jakub Auguston.

-There are the ruins of an aristocratic summer house on the top of Kamýk hill.
+There are the ruins of an aristocratic summer house on the top of the hill Kamýk.
 It was built in 1750 and desolated in 1839.
 A Jewish cemetery is located next to the ruins.